jduron01/Web-Server/README.md

 # Web-Server
 Implementation of a web server.
-Only supports HTTP, and the only HTTP method that is supported is GET requests.
-Will add support for POST requests and other features in the future.
+Only supports HTTP and the HTTP methods currenty supported are GET and POST requests.
+Will add support for other features in the future.